pggalaviz/pggalaviz/_posts/2018-11-26-simple-distributed-rate-limiter-with-elixir.md

 <a href="https://github.com/bitwalker/swarm" target="_blank">Swarm</a>,
 which is probably the most famous in the Elixir community, and the newcomer
 <a href="https://github.com/derekkraan/horde" target="_blank">Horde</a> which is
-based on **Swarm** but makes it easier to maintain a separation between a global supervisor from a global registry and is based on delta-CRDTs (conflict-free replicated data types).
+inspired by **Swarm** but makes it easier to maintain a separation between a global supervisor from a global registry and is based on delta-CRDTs (conflict-free replicated data types).